Organising a professional or corporate event? Send us your brief and get customised proposals within 24h

 Find a venue in Marseille for your Private Dinner

 Marseille isn’t just a stop on the Mediterranean — it’s a destination where dinner takes on a whole new flavor.
 With its golden light, sea breeze and buzzing terraces, the city invites you to slow down and savour.
-Whether it’s a romantic evening in Le Panier, a festive gathering near the Vieux-Port, or a sunset dinner by the sea, Marseille sets the perfect stage for a night to remember.
+Whether it’s a sunset team-building on a rooftop, a professional gathering near the Vieux-Port, or a workshop by the sea, Marseille sets the perfect stage for a memorable professional event.

 Popular spaces for your Private dinner in Marseille

-There’s something about Marseille that turns a simple dinner into a real event.
+There’s something about Marseille that turns a simple dinner into a corporate event or business gathering.
 Maybe it’s the golden hour light over the sea, the laid-back vibe of the old port, or the scent of grilled fish mingling with the salty air.
-Whatever it is, evenings here feel effortlessly magical.
+Whatever it is, evenings here feel effortlessly suitable for professional events.

 You don’t just dine in Marseille — you experience it.
-From lively terraces filled with laughter to intimate hideaways in the hills, every setting tells a story.
+From lively terraces filled with chatter to intimate hideaways in the hills, every setting works for shootings, conferences, or small business meetings.
 The food scene blends Mediterranean roots with bold creativity, where bouillabaisse meets natural wine, and where local markets inspire ever-changing menus.

-Whether you're organizing a dinner with friends, a business evening with flair, or a romantic escape by the sea, Marseille offers the perfect mix of authenticity and charm to make your night unforgettable.
+Whether you're organizing a corporate dinner, a seminar, or a business lunch by the sea, Marseille offers the perfect mix of authenticity and charm to make your professional event unforgettable.

 The best neighborhoods for a dinner in Marseille